adamanees95/DE1SQL-1/Term DE1/README.md

 ### Analytics ###

 We will create two data warehouses with one focusing on available listings by host and other specifically focusing on hosts.
-These two tables will be created through stored procedures.There is also a trigger in place which saves current information stores it in a new table called 'messages' before the update is made.
+These two tables will be created through stored procedures.There is also a trigger in place which saves current information stores it in a new table called 'listings_audit' before the update is made.

 With the huge amount of data that has been collected, we would like to consider the following questions for analysis: